Breast Enlargement (Augmentation)

 Breast Augmentation involves enlarging the breast by insertion of a silicone gel-filled bag under the breast.
 This results in a firmer, more projected breast.

 Silicone fell out of favour in the late 1980’s due to perceived issues over its safety.
 Instead the implants were filled with Saline or hydrogel.

 Saline unfortunately gives a firm feeling breast as water does not compress.
 They also have a high deflation rate approx 10% per year).
 Saline is still used if gradual breast enlargement is needed e.g. in a growing young woman with very different sized breasts or after breast cancer when the tissue might be too tight to accommodate a standard implant.

 Hydrogel, an attempt to compromise and get the ‘feel of silicone with the safety of saline’. was popular for a while but because of problems with these and the reduced anxiety regarding silicone safety is now uncommonly used.

-Newer ‘cohesive gel’ prosthesis (in which the silicone is in a ‘solid’ jelly rather than liquid form) is now the preferred type.
-It allays fears as to ‘what would happen if the implant split’ but more importantly it allows for a shaped implant which can be more individualized.
+Newer ‘cohesive gel’ prosthesis (in which the silicone is in a ‘solid’ jelly rather than liquid form) are now the preferred type.
+It allays fears as to ‘what would happen if the implant split’.
+This also allowed for a shaped implant which can be more individualized.